 Not all the experiences that we will have as a volunteer will be positive, but even if we experience people or situations that are difficult, we can learn from them.
 When we choose to volunteer, we challenge ourselves to meet the standards and needs of charities and the people that use their services.
 Volunteering can be an emotional experience as we commit ourselves to a cause that we are passionate about, but it can also be an incredibly rewarding.

 Many of our contributors at SpunOut.ie have written articles about their personal experience of volunteering.
 They talk about the new perspective volunteering gave them on life and how it helped them to grow as a person.
 To read more about the experiences of our contributors when they have volunteered click here.

-If you would like to volunteer but do not have a lot of free time to offer you can volunteer from home with SpunOut.ie.
-We are continually looking for volunteers between the ages of 16-25 to contribute content to the site as well as proof read SpunOut.ie factsheets for us.
-If you are interested in writing for us you can contribute on any topic that you think affects young people.
-Our Skills Development Officer, Heather Barry, will work with you to help edit your article and upload it to the site.
-By writing about your experiences and sharing them through SpunOut.ie you can help other young people who may be going through similar experiences as you in school or college, their relationships or personal development.
-By proof reading our factsheets you ensure that our articles are accessible to young people, are clearly written and structured and cover the topics that are important.
-If you are considering volunteering with us send an email to email@example.com and you can talk to her about your content ideas and sign up to become a proofreader.
+We are always looking for volunteers between the ages of 16-25 to share their experiences as a contributor, join the Action Panel, become a Text About It volunteer or proof read spunout content.
+If you are interested in writing, social media, creating videos, or podcasts you can contribute on any topic that you think affects young people.
+Our Voices Editor will work with you to help edit your piece and get it published.
+By sharing your experience, you can help other young people who may be going through similar experiences as you in school or college, their relationships or personal development.
+By proof reading our content you ensure that our articles are accessible, are clearly written and structured and cover the topics that are important.
+If you are considering volunteering with us send an email to [email protected] or fill out out volunteering form.